Bainbridge Island’s Team Sail Like a Girl wins Race to Alaska

 After sailing round the clock for 6 days, 13 hours, and 17 minutes with no outside support along a route that traces 750 miles of the famed Inside Passage, these intrepid women biked and sailed their single hull day-sailer to the Ketchikan finish line just after midnight on Sunday, June 24th, almost two hours ahead of the second place winners and beating out 35 other teams.

-Though not the first all female team to enter the race, they are the first all-female team to win, and here they tell the tale of the extensive planning, devoted teamwork, and exceptional physical and mental endurance needed to win this grueling race… not to mention the encouragement of a magical pod of Orcas who showed up just when the women needed it most!
+Though not the first all female team to enter the race, they are the first all-female team to win, thanks to extensive planning, devoted teamwork, and exceptional physical and mental endurance.. not to mention the encouragement of a magical pod of Orcas who showed up just when the women needed it most!

-Thanks to Aimee Fulwell, Jeanne Assael Goussev, Allison Dvaladze, Anna Stevens, Haley King Lhamon, Kate Hearsey McKay, Kelly Adamson Danielson, and Morgana Buell for encouraging women around the world to join in their spirit of adventure.
+Thank you, Aimee Fulwell, Jeanne Assael Goussev, Allison Dvaladze, Anna Stevens, Haley King Lhamon, Kate Hearsey McKay, Kelly Adamson Danielson, and Morgana Buell for encouraging women around the world to share the world of adventure and celebrate possibility.
 Listen here and be inspired!

-Credits: BCB Host: Jo Jenkins; BCB audio tech, editor and publisher: Diane Walker.
+Credits: BCB Host: Jo Jenkins; BCB audio editor and publisher: Diane Walker.